By Catherine Ulrich Brakefield

 The immortal words written in our constitution, some hundred years before, were etched upon every red-blooded American’s heart.
 Who can forget Sam Houston, Jim Bowie, Davy Crockett, and the frontiersmen’s determination to stamp out injustice and battle with their last breaths in the battle at the Alamo, wrestling Texas from the dictator of Mexico, Santa Anna?
 Texas attained its statehood in 1845.
-With the California gold rush, came a galloping increase in population—and a huge

 need for civil government.
 Californians sought statehood.
 However, there was a heated debate regarding the slave issue.
 Eventually, California did acquire statehood under the Compromise of 1850 as a free non-slavery state.

 The steadfast valor and faithfulness of Americans seeking God’s guidance as stated in the Constitution’s inequality and their unalienable rights were the cornerstone which had many a senator and congressman wrestling with their conscience on the thresholds of admitting new states—free or slave.